A walking tour around the city of the architectural and public art heritage. With grateful thanks to my colleague Nevil Hopkins.

 Prepared by Nevil Hopkins and Colin Hicks, April 2015

 Revised and updated from an August 2006 document originally prepared by Nevil Hopkins for the C20th Society.
-Acknowledgements also go to Alan Green of The Georgian Group, Kenneth Powell, Nikolaus Pevsner.
-Photos variously © Harry Page, English Heritage, CDC.
+Acknowledgements also go to Alan Green of The Georgian Group, Kenneth Powell, Nikolaus Pevsner editors.
+Photos are variously available © Harry Page, English Heritage or CDC but not published here.